kora-projects/kora-docs/mkdocs/blog/en/kora-dynamic-runtime-refresh.md

 ---

-# There Is a Parallel With Functional Reactive Systems
+## There Is a Parallel With Functional Reactive Systems { #functional-reactive-parallel }

 Without claiming Kora is a functional reactive framework, the refresh semantics have a familiar shape: